VeryGoodOpenSource/dart_frog/extensions/vscode/CONTRIBUTING.md

 ### Setting up your local development environment

-1. Install a valid [Dart SDK](https://dart.dev/get-dart) in your local environment.
+1. Install a valid [Dart SDK](https://dart.dev/get-dart) in your local environment, it should be compatible with the latest version of [Dart Frog CLI](https://github.com/VeryGoodOpenSource/dart_frog/blob/main/packages/dart_frog_cli/pubspec.yaml).
 If you have Flutter installed, you likely have a valid Dart SDK version already installed.

-2. Install a valid [Node.js](https://nodejs.org) runtime in your local environment.
+2. Install a valid [Node.js](https://nodejs.org) runtime in your local environment, it should be compatible with the [VS Code engine version](./package.json).

 3. Open the project in Visual Studio Code: